Stand out - Get ahead

 Mentimeter aims to make any type of presentation - no matter if it’s in front of company shareholders or economics students - more engaging and informative.
 A big part of this is giving presenters the ability to conduct easy-to-build surveys that audience members can and will respond to.

-A key benefit of Mentimeter’s survey feature is that it can be run before, during, or after a presentation, depending on what the presenter is trying to achieve.
+A key benefit of Mentimeter’s survey feature is that it can be run before, during, or after a presentation, depending on what the presenter is trying to achieve and who your target audience is.

 We have all likely come across a Typeform survey during our days browsing the web; its simple and clean design means that these embedded surveys don’t feel invasive or distract visitors.
 An added benefit is increased response rates and thus improved insights.